Fabimhso/Fabimhso/README.md

   </p>

   <p align="center">
-    My great work is develop software and APIs, using all my technical knowledge in Java, Kotlin, and other languages.
+    My great work is develop software and APIs, using all my technical knowledge in .NET, C#, PHP and other languages.
 I also build web applications using React, Redux, JavaScript/TypeScript.
-Additionally, I develop mobile applications with Java, React-Native, and RESTful and GraphQL APIs.
+Additionally, I develop mobile applications with C#, React-Native, and RESTful and GraphQL APIs.
   </p>

 </div>